nathankim137311/discord-bot/ideas.md

+# Notes
+- Strikethrough means that the idea has been officially added to the project as an issue / stretch goal

 # General
 Dice roller
-- Can roll multiple dice / types of dice, get a cleanly formatted result
+- ~~Can roll multiple dice / types of dice, get a cleanly formatted result~~
-- Dice roll gif
+- ~~Dice roll gif~~

 # Assigning Teams / Roles
 Basic system components: